oceanlau/garbage/OperatingSystems/README.md

 - Semaphore: a counter and a waiting queue.
 P() waits and then decreases the counter.
 V() Increases the counter and signals others.
   - Mutex semaphore (binary semaphore) vs counting semaphore: Limit the counter (number of access).

-- Condition variables: wait for some condition.
+- Condition variables (C/V): wait for some condition.
   - Can be implemented with semaphore.
 What is special about C/V:
     - It must acquire lock before modifying the variable.
     - The signal (or broadcase) has no history, unlike semaphore::signal.
 So it must atomically release the lock and started waiting to avoid missing the signal.

+    To implement broadcast and the no history property, we must use a queue of semaphores to implement C/V. The queue is protected by the lock.

   - Two flavors:
     - Hoare: signal() immediately switches from caller to a waiting thread and guarantees the condition holds.
     - Mesa: signal() merely places a waiter on the ready queue and continue its own execution.
 The ready thread must recheck the condition when run.